Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 Whether the infestation came from another unit or from furniture brought in, Hi-Tech can identify the cause, clean it, and prevent re-infestation.

+Bed bug infestations in apartments can raise questions of responsibility and cost.
 In many cases, Michigan law requires landlords to maintain a “warranty of habitability,” ensuring the unit is safe and pest-free.
+However, tenants may be held responsible if:

 In some situations, responsibility may be shared, depending on the lease and the infestation’s origin.
 Always check your lease and communicate openly with your landlord and pest control provider.